Academic Scheduling: FAQs

 Several factors determine whether a section receives a room placement or not, including:

-- Classroom technology: certain types of rooms are less numerous than others (e.g. student computer classrooms, video-conferencing rooms, large 150+ classrooms)
+• Classroom technology: certain types of rooms are less numerous than others (e.g. student computer classrooms, seminar classrooms, large 75+ classrooms)

 As the start of the semester nears, rooms often open up as classes are cancelled or shifted around.
 Rooms are first-come/first-served.
 A room that was not available a week ago might open up some days later.
-The Scheduling Office reviews each request individually and checks for open space for every single request.
-The open space pool is constantly changing because of the volume of requests we receive.
+Schedulers may search for open classrooms using the 25Live Room Seek link on the CLSS section edit form.
+The open space pool is constantly changing because of the volume of changes made.
 The Scheduling Office adheres to the following practices:

-The Scheduling Office does not maintain waiting lists of any type for classroom assignments due to the volume of requests we receive on a daily basis.
+The Scheduling Office does not maintain waiting lists of any type for classroom assignments.

 The Scheduling Office currently consists of three full-time staff members who serve the entire university.
 Department scheduling coordinators receive regular communications from the Scheduling Office and are therefore apprised of all changes to policies, classroom inventory, and more.
 Department scheduling coordinators know exactly what information the Scheduling Office needs in order to process a request in a timely and efficient manner.